derekgygax/zoo-keycloak/README.md

 - **Client**: The zoo’s website or app (e.g., "zoo-management") that people use to log in.
 It doesn’t handle authentication itself but relies on Keycloak to verify users and check their roles before granting access.

-To understand the contents of your Keycloak installation, see the [directory structure guide](https://www.keycloak.org/server/directory-structure).

 ---